Gathaa/CapstoneProject_Report/README.md

-# 🎓 Final Capstone Report — Emotion Recognition in Large Language Models (LLMs)
+# 🎓 Final Capstone Report

 Welcome to the official LaTeX source code repository for my final-year capstone project:

-> **Emotion Recognition in Large Language Models (LLMs) via Hybrid Retrieval and Few-Shot Classification**

 This repository contains the **complete LaTeX environment**, all report chapters, appendices, images, bibliography, and configuration files required to compile the entire research report into a professional PDF using **TeX Live 2025** and **Visual Studio Code (VS Code)**.